North Georgia Electric Membership Corporation

 (1) This classification consists of permanent residences including homes, mobile homes that meet the permanent residency requirements of Section 104(B)(4) hereof, and apartments and condominiums, which require active single-phase electric service on a year-round basis.
 Single-phase electric service facilities will be extended to such establishments located within five hundred (500) feet of the Cooperative's existing facilities which are of adequate capacity to serve the load, without any requirement of contribution-in-aid of construction or facilities extension deposit or charge, provided right-of-way can be secured at no cost to the Cooperative and other provisions of the general extension policy are met.
 Any service that requires the construction of facilities beyond five hundred (500) feet, will be constructed only under such terms and conditions that are economically feasible to the Cooperative, determined in accordance with Appendix B.

 (2) A residential consumer shall be defined as a dwelling unit suitable for year-round family occupancy containing full kitchen facilities and shall be occupied by the owner, or shall be the principal place of residence of the occupant.
-Specifically excluded from this category are dwelling units licensed as rooming houses, hotels, motels, nursing homes, or for other commercial, industrial or institutional uses.
+Specifically excluded from this category are dwelling units licensed by an appropriate authority as rental units, hotels, motels, nursing homes, or for other commercial, industrial or institutional uses.

 (3) If, solely in the opinion of the Cooperative, the service requested is not intended for a permanent residence, the Cooperative will extend service only upon the basis of economic feasibility as determined in accordance with Appendix B. Optionally, the Cooperative may require evidence of intended "permanent residency," an extended term contract (including a specific facilities investment charge), a real estate lien, or such other assurance as it deems appropriate to reasonably secure the recovery of its investment.